nimh-dsst/dataSci_job_ad_2024/README.md

 # How to apply…

-Email your resume, a short cover letter, and a code sample (or URL) that demonstrates you meet the above qualifications:
+Email your resume, a short cover letter, and a code sample (or URL) that demonstrates you meet the above qualifications to:

 DATASCI-JOBSEARCH@mail.nih.gov